explosion/spaCy/spacy/tests/README.md

     assert len(tokens) == 1
 ```

 This will run the test once for each `text` value.
 Even if you're only testing  one example, it's usually best to specify it as a parameter.
-This will later make it easier for people to quickly add additional test cases without having to modify the test.
+This will later make it easier for others to quickly add additional test cases without having to modify the test.

 You can also specify parameters as tuples to test with multiple values per test: